Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Abstract

 \section{Abstract}

-In this paper, we deal with the problem of judging the credibility of movie reviews.
+In this study, we deal with the problem of judging the credibility of movie reviews.
 The problem is challenging because even experts cannot clearly and efficiently judge the credibility of a movie review and the number of movie reviews is very large.
-To attack this problem, we propose a weakly supervised learning method for fast annotation.
-In terms of predefined criteria for weakly supervised learning, we present a simple and clear criterion based on historical movie ratings associated with movie reviewers.
-The proposed method has the following two advantages.
-First, it is significantly efficient because we can annotate the entire data sets according to the predefined rule.
-Indeed, we show that the proposed method can annotate 8,000 movie reviews only in 0.712 seconds.
-Second, a criterion adapted for weakly supervised learning is simple but effective.
-We use as a comparison learning method that uses the helpfulness votes of other reviewers as the criterion to judge the credibility of movie reviews, which has been widely used to judge the credibility of online reviews.
-We indicate that the proposed learning method is comparable to or even better than the helpfulness vote method by showing an improvement over the accuracy of the latter method of 1.57\% $\sim$ 4.54\%.
+To tackle this problem, we propose \textit{historical credibility} that judges the credibility of reviews based on the historical ratings and textual reviews written by each reviewer.
+For this, we present three kinds of criteria that can clearly classify the reviews into trusted or distrusted ones.
+We validate the effectiveness of the proposed historical credibility through extensive analysis.
+Specifically, we show that characteristics between the trusted or distrusted reviews are quite distinguishable in terms of three viewpoints: 1) distribution, 2) statistics, and 3) correlation.
+Then, we apply historical credibility to a weakly supervised model to classify a given review as a trusted or distrusted one.
+First, we show that it is significantly efficient because the entire data set is annotated according to the predefined criteria.
+Indeed, it can annotate 6,400 movie reviews only in 0.093 seconds, which occupy only 0.55\%$\sim$1.88\% of the total learning time when we use LSTM and SVM as the learning model.
+Second, we show that the historical credibility-based classification model clearly outperforms the textual review-based classification model.
+Specifically, the classification accuracy of the former outperforms that of the latter by up to 11.7\%$\sim$13.4\%.
+In addition, we clearly confirm that our classification model shows higher accuracy as the data size increases.